ofaruk0169/alien_invaders/README.md

 # alien_invaders

-space invaders made with python
+Space invaders made with python.
+To play this game please have Python and Pygames installed on your PC.